-The upcoming NABARD 2020 exam for Grade A Officer (Assistant Manager) have a section on Agriculture and Rural Development, which focuses on rural Indian agriculture.
+The upcoming NABARD exam for Grade A Officer (Assistant Manager) has a section on Agriculture and Rural Development, which focuses on rural Indian agriculture.
 It is imperative that candidates have an in-depth knowledge of the various practices and technologies used in agriculture.
 Furthermore, they should have a fair idea of the impact of engineering on agriculture.
 To make sure that you do not miss out on any important information, we are providing you with notes on Farm and Agri Engineering, which will help you score good marks.